Goschjann/road_segmentation_project/README.md

 ### Dependencies

-Our code works with Python 3.5.1. with the following dependencies:
+Our code works with Python 3.5.1. and the following dependencies:

 1. tensorflow==1.4.0
 2. Keras==2.1.1